Eric Vila: Professional career

 On 17 July 2021, Vila signed with Bàsquet Girona of the LEB Oro.
 Vila continued to play with Girona as the team achieved promotion to the Liga ACB and played in the first tier of Spanish basketball from the 2022-23 season.
 He extended his contract with Girona for a further season in July 2023.
 He would leave Girona in June 2024, after three seasons with the Catalans.

 In June 2024, Vila signed with Río Breogán of the Liga ACB.
 Vila became an important player in Breogán's roster, playing in all 34 regular season games and recording his best numbers (21 points) in a win against Unicaja Málaga.

 On July 17, 2025, Vila signed a two season contract with CB Gran Canaria of the Liga ACB.
+In June 2026, Gran Canaria announced Vila had activated his contract's release clause and would therefore leave the club.

+On June 25, 2026, Vila signed a two-season contract with Bàsquet Manresa of the Liga ACB.

 National team career

 Vila has represented Spain in several international tournaments.
 In 2014, he helped his team win a bronze medal at the FIBA Europe Under-16 Championship in Latvia.
 In the 2017 FIBA Under-19 World Cup in Cairo, Vila averaged 13 points, 10.9 rebounds and 2.7 assists per game.
 At the quarterfinals of the tournament, he recorded 24 points, 11 rebounds and three assists in a 70–58 win over Argentina.

 In February 2025, Vila was called up by the senior Spanish national team to play in EuroBasket 2025 qualification games.

 Vila has also represented the Catalan national team in exhibition games.